Bxaifppcts/configs/README.md

 # Before you install

-## You need an installed Arch Linux OS with yay, git and a non-root user.
+## You need an installed Arch Linux OS with git and a non-root user.
 Calam-Arch does a decent enough job with installing it.
+The installation script will install yay if you don't have it.

 https://sourceforge.net/projects/blue-arch-installer/

 You *could* technically convert an existing installation to Nuts OS if you so choose, but it's easier to start fresh.

+Uncomment Line 24 in install.sh if you want to install the required programs.
+Keep it commented if you only want to copy the configuration files.

 # Features (WIP)
 ![Desktop Screenshot](https://i.imgur.com/G2TfUwY.png)